benbudomo/calculator-project/README.md

 This project will be combining everything I learned so far in The Odin Project and making an on-screen calculator with JavaScript, HTML, and CSS.

+Update: % and +/- buttons do not work at the moment.

 ## Information and Goals

 * Create four functions that add, subtract, multiply, and divide